Canon 200D vs 100D

-The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 100D (labelled Canon SL1 in some countries) are two digital cameras that were revealed to the public, respectively, in June 2017 and March 2013.
+The Canon EOS 200D (called Canon SL2 in some regions) and the Canon EOS 100D (labelled Canon SL1 in some countries) are two digital cameras that were announced, respectively, in June 2017 and March 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
-The 200D has a resolution of 24 megapixel, whereas the 100D provides 17.9 MP.
+The 200D has a resolution of 24 megapixels, whereas the 100D provides 17.9 MP.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 100D is notably smaller (6 percent) than the Canon 200D.
 Moreover, the 100D is markedly lighter (10 percent) than the 200D.
 In this context, it is worth noting that neither the 200D nor the 100D are weather-sealed.